Agenda

 Key Learnings:

-1. How to evaluate internal needs
+1. How to evaluate internal needs.

-2. Responding to regulatory changes
+2. How to respond to regulatory changes.

 speaker headshot